mesosphere-backup/dcos-cassandra-service/docs/backup-and-restore.md

 Cassandra takes a snapshot of your tables and ships them to a remote location.
 Once the snapshots have been uploaded to a remote location, you can restore the data to a new cluster, in the event of a disaster, or restore them to an existing cluster, in the event that a user error has caused a data loss.

+**Note:** Backup and restore is not guaranteed to work across arbitrary versions of the Cassandra service.
+For example restoring a backup from a 1.0.16 cluster to a 1.0.21 cluster will not work.
+It is recommended that backups be restored to clusters of the same version from which they were created.

 # Backup

 You can take a complete snapshot of your DC/OS Apache Cassandra ring and upload the artifacts to S3 or to Azure.

 **Note:** These instructions describe how to back up the _data_ in your Cassandra ring.
-You must back up your Cassandra _schemas_ manually.
+You must back up your Cassandra _schemas_ manually in versions prior to 1.0.21.

 ## S3 Backup